shopware/admin-api-reference/docs/guides/Quick Start/04-document-management.md

 ## Download a document

-The below route allows you to download a document as PDF:
+The below route allows you to download a document as PDF.
+The document is followed by its ID and deeplink code.

 ```sample http
 {